Skip to content

 What to expect

 Ground conditions matter.
 The sandy Pinelands soil drains well, which helps, but after a hard rain some low areas and cedar-swamp edges stay soft.
-Tracked equipment spreads its weight and handles soft ground better than wheels, but I’ll still time the work to protect your property and avoid rutting.
+Tracked equipment spreads its weight and handles soft ground better than wheels, but we’ll still time the work to protect your property and avoid rutting.

 When we’re done, you’ll have cleared ground under a layer of mulch — not bare, scraped dirt.
 That mulch holds moisture, cuts down erosion, and breaks back into the soil over the seasons.